willUlisses/willUlisses/README.md

 # Hey!
 I'm William Ulisses 👋

 - 👨‍🎓 i'm a 18 year old student from Brazil studying Information Systems.
-- 📚 My main focus is JAVA and backend development.
+- 🚀 My goal is to get in BackEnd Development area.
 - 👨‍💻 I'm chasing for my first oportunity to work with backend development!

 ## 💻 Technologies that I am using/learning: